Water's Importance and Symbolisms

 When it comes to life, nothing can survive without water.
 Every living animal, human, and plant needs it to live.
 As humans, our bodies are made up of water.
 In the tattoo world, it can be very symbolic.
 In this article, you will learn what symbols are associated with water and what they can represent.

 - Many cultures, ancient and present, believe that water is associated and linked to the soul.
 They believe that it has the ability to cleanse the body, soul, and mind.

 - It has always been one of the most important elements and building blocks of life to every human, plant, and animal.
 Without it, life is not possible.

 - It is also one of the four basic elements of the world, along with fire, air, and earth.

-- Ancient cultures knew the importance early on.
+- Ancient cultures knew the importance of water early on.
 They knew that it was crucial to every living thing.
 They also believed that it had the ability to wash away evil and anything negative.
 No other culture may have shown this more then the ancient Celts.

 - It can also be seen as a Christian symbol that represents purification or purity.
 In Christianity, holy water is used to cleanse the body and soul.
 It is also used during baptisms, for prayers, for healing, and to ward off evil spirits.
 For these reasons, water tattoos can also represent protection, healing, and purity.